 |10 or more days billed at the 3-7 day rate for each 7 day period with no pro-rated amount for partial weeks|

 UNL provides complimentary wifi on campus to guests.
 Please notify Conference Services if you anticipate your attendees will be heavy users of wireless services.

 To make each guest’s stay more comfortable the Basic Linen package is provided automatically.
 This package includes sheets, pillow, and pillowcase for the budget-minded planner and/or youth camps.
-Many choose to upgrade to the Extended Linen package which adds a blanket, towel, drinking cup, small bar of soap, and daily, in-room towel exchange.
+Many choose to upgrade to the Extended Linen package which adds a blanket, towel, drinking cup, small bar of soap, and, in-room towel exchange.

 Safety and Security